wp-kit/flash/README.md

 return [
     //
+    Illuminate\Filesystem\FilesystemServiceProvider::class, specify the driver provider
-    Illuminate\Session\SessionServiceProvider::class, // you need this too, if non-Themosis
+    Illuminate\Session\SessionServiceProvider::class, // you need this too, if Non-Themosis
     //WPKit\Session\SessionServiceProvider::class, // use this if Themosis
     WPKit\Notifications\NotificationServiceProvider::class
 ];